 Note: Please allow the hot taps in the sink to run for a minute or two for hot water to come through, it should be hot 24/7.

-If you are a large group feel free to use the dishwasher (no wooden items please!), turn on and when clean ensure to return your dishware back to their storage cupboards.
+If you are a large group feel free to use the dishwasher (no wooden items please!), turn on and when clean and dry ensure to return your dishware back to their shelves.

-Please return your lantern to your locker and leave plugged in and charging
+Please remember to return your lantern to your locker and leave plugged in and charging